kitisak/Joyjamrern/README.md

 This side project was developed to solve friend's (P'Aoy) purchasing duplicate books.

 ## Features
-* Verify similarity the cover of the new book against the existing ones in the library.
+* Verify similarity new book's cover against the existing ones in the library.
 * Add new book to your personal library.

 ## Screenshots